CADemons/Incufridge-Server/incudocs.md

 * `cancelall`: stops all jobs
 * `cancel jobname`: stops `jobname`.

-In the `Recipe` panel, you can write little programs comprised of these commands and run them all at once.
+In the `Recipe` panel, you can write little programs made of these commands and run them all at once.

 ### Date, time, units